 All images courtesy of SuperData Research

-Take a look at our complete list of TV shows available on Netflix Australia.
+Take a look at our regularly updated list of TV shows available on Netflix Australia.

 - Euphoria special episode 2 now airing same time in Australia as the US

 - Legacies: A new year at supernatural Salvatore School for the Young and Gifted